liweinan/liweinan.github.io/_posts/2017-03-06-an-introduction-to-visual-paradigm.md

 ![VP Export]({{ site.url }}/assets/2017-03-06-vp-export.png)

-Till now, I have shown the basic usages of _Visual Paradigm_ from a programmer's perspecitve.
+Till now, I have shown you the basic usages of _Visual Paradigm_ from a programmer's perspecitve.
 For project managers and designers, I believe they can dig out more values from the tool.

 _References_